ltearno/my-own-cluster/README.md

 ## TODO

+- provide way to publish files with persistence
+- allow the function to call another function
 - isolate wasm3 execution in KVM (base ourselves on https://github.com/google/novm)
 - compile GNU core-utils and run them to see compatibility issues (https://github.com/coreutils/coreutils)
 - make those run on those languages :